Command-Line Tools: ping, traceroute, nslookup, dig, ipconfig, ifconfig, ip, arp, netstat, ss, and route

 ToolWhat it showsScenario

-arp -aARP cacheCheck IP-to-MAC resolution on local subnet
+arp -aARP cacheVerify IP-to-MAC resolution on the local subnet

-ip neighLinux neighbor tableModern Linux equivalent for ARP and neighbor entries
+ip neighLinux neighbor tableModern Linux equivalent of the ARP cache

-netstatConnections, listening ports, routes, interface statsFind whether a service is listening or sessions exist
+netstatConnections, listening ports, routes, statsConfirm a service is listening or sessions exist (netstat -an)

-route printWindows routing tableConfirm default route or static routes
+route printWindows routing tableConfirm the default route or static routes

 Symptom-to-Tool Matrix